 The frame – in combination with the heavy-duty never-flat tires – make it a dream to pull the thing around your job site.
 Whether you’re towing her over to your garage or across a gravelly work site, the Briggs & Stratton will feel exceptionally well put-together – no jingling or loosening parts.

 Delivering 150 PSI of pressure, the model can sustain demanding air tools for longer run-times.
 Its powerful 1.5 horsepower induction motor also helps generate far more oomph, providing sustained performance for decades after purchase.
 Other than that, everything else is pretty much industry standard.
-Easy-access controls, air flow and pressure gauges, and a quick connect air outlet make it relatively convenient and effortless to use.
+Easy-access controls, airflow, and pressure gauges, and a quick connect air outlet make it relatively convenient and effortless to use.

 Now, for the downsides.
 While we’d hate to be a buzzkill, there are some features on the Briggs & Stratton that prevent it from rising through our ranks.
-The biggest issues users have with the model is its slow recovery and high noise level which sounds more like a roar than a gentle hum.
+The biggest issues users have with the model are its slow recovery and high noise level which sounds more like a roar than a gentle hum.

 - Easy to bring around a job site thanks to its lightweight build and intuitive handle and frame